openwrt/packages/net/adblock/files/README.md

     * => weekly updates, approx. 2.500 entries (enabled by default)
 * zero-conf like automatic installation & setup, usually no manual changes needed
 * simple but yet powerful adblock engine: adblock does not use error prone external iptables rulesets, http pixel server instances and things like that
-* support four different dns backends: dnsmasq, unbound, named (bind) and kresd
+* support four different DNS backends: `dnsmasq`, `unbound`, `named` (bind) and `kresd`
-* support two different dns blocking variants: 'nxdomain' (default, supported by all backends), 'null' (supported only by dnsmasq)
+* support two different DNS blocking variants: `nxdomain` (default, supported by all backends), `null` (supported only by `dnsmasq`)
-* support six different download utilities: uclient-fetch, wget, curl, aria2c, wget-nossl, busybox-wget
+* support six different download utilities: `uclient-fetch`, `wget`, `curl`, `aria2c`, `wget-nossl`, `busybox-wget`
 * fast downloads & list processing as they are handled in parallel running background jobs (see 'Download Queue')
-* provide 'http only' mode without installed ssl library for all non-SSL blocklist sources
+* provide `http only` mode without installed ssl library for all non-SSL blocklist sources
 * support a wide range of router modes, even AP modes are supported
 * full IPv4 and IPv6 support
-* provide top level domain compression ('tld compression'), this feature removes thousands of needless host entries from the blocklist and lowers the memory footprint for the dns backend
+* provide top level domain compression (`tld compression`), this feature removes thousands of needless host entries from the blocklist and lowers the memory footprint for the DNS backend
 * provide a 'DNS File Reset', where the final DNS blockfile will be purged after DNS backend loading to save storage space
 * blocklist source parsing by fast & flexible regex rulesets
-* overall duplicate removal in central blocklist 'adb_list.overall'
+* overall duplicate removal in central blocklist `adb_list.overall`
-* additional blacklist for manual overrides, located by default in /etc/adblock/adblock.blacklist or in LuCI
+* additional blacklist for manual overrides, located by default in `/etc/adblock/adblock.blacklist` or in LuCI
-* additional whitelist for manual overrides, located by default in /etc/adblock/adblock.whitelist or in LuCI
+* additional whitelist for manual overrides, located by default in `/etc/adblock/adblock.whitelist` or in LuCI
-* quality checks during blocklist update to ensure a reliable dns backend service
+* quality checks during blocklist update to ensure a reliable DNS backend service
 * minimal status & error logging to syslog, enable debug logging to receive more output
-* procd based init system support (start/stop/restart/reload/suspend/resume/query/status)
+* procd based init system support (`start/stop/restart/reload/suspend/resume/query/status`)
 * procd network interface trigger support or classic time based startup
-* keep the dns cache intact after adblock processing (currently supported by unbound, named and kresd)
+* keep the DNS cache intact after adblock processing (currently supported by unbound, named and kresd)
 * suspend & resume adblock actions temporarily without blocklist reloading
-* provide comprehensive runtime information via LuCI or via 'status' init command
+* provide comprehensive runtime information via LuCI or via `status` init command
-* provide a detailed DNS Query Report with dns related information about client requests, top (blocked) domains and more
+* provide a detailed DNS Query Report with DNS related information about client requests, top (blocked) domains and more
 * provide a query function to quickly identify blocked (sub-)domains, e.g. for whitelisting.
 This function is also able to search in adblock backups and black-/whitelist, to get back the set of blocking lists sources for a certain domain
-* option to force dns requests to the local resolver
+* option to force DNS requests to the local resolver
 * automatic blocklist backup & restore, these backups will be used in case of download errors and during startup
 * send notification E-Mails in case of a processing error or if the overall domain count is &le; 0
 * add new adblock sources on your own, see example below